Meisterstu/README-Generator/output/README.md

   npm i

   ## Usage
-  speak friend and enter
+  answer the questions to generate your readme

   ## License
   none

   ## Contributing
-  luck
+  please do

   ## Tests
   npm test

   ## Questions
-  'If you have any questions about thee Repo open an issue or contact me directly at stu@email.
-You can find more of my work at Meisterstu.'
+  If you have any questions about the Repo open an issue or contact me directly at [s_rainforth@icloud.com](s_rainforth@icloud.com).
+You can find more of my work at [GitHub](Meisterstu).